Client

 The goal was to design a product that supports connection, consistency, and safety — while staying flexible and lightweight enough for casual users.

-Build trust through privacy and safety features
+Build trust through thoughtful privacy and safety features

 Phase 1: Research & Discovery